The 3 Types of Soup That Cover Everything

 The clarification process is an intermediately-skilled process.
 Typically, a stock has impurities within the broth.
 Normally, this is of no consequence as stocks are there for flavor and those impurities are what gives it some of that flavor.
-However, for a consomme, having a glass-like clarity is the most desirable trait of the dish and as such for any consomme to be accurately called a consomme, it must therefore be clarified!
+However, for a consomme, having a glass-like clarity is the most desirable trait of the dish and as such for any consomme to be accurately called a consomme, it must, therefore, be clarified!

 To make a consomme, you clarify a stock or broth.
 The stock or broth to be clarified must be cold and grease-free.
 To clarify, the cold degreased stock or broth is combined with a mixture known as a clearmeat or clarification.
 A clearmeat is a mixture of egg whites; ground meat, poultry or fish; mirepoix, herbs and spices; and an acidic product, usually tomatoes, lemon juice or wine.

 As coagulation continues, the albumen combines with the other clearmeat ingredients and rises to the liquid’s surface, forming a raft.
 As the mixture simmers, the raft ingredients release their flavors, further enriching the consomme.

-After simmering, the consomme is carefully strained through several layers of cheesecloth to remove any trade of impurities.
+After simmering, the consomme is carefully strained through several layers of cheesecloth to remove any trace of impurities.
 It is then completely degreased, either by cooling and refrigerating, then removing the solidified fat.

 A good consomme always starts with a good stock or broth.